joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 ## Overview

+What we will be building is a network of 2 applications that share a single source of identity, Auth0.

+One application will be a WordPress site that exposes a REST API (explained below).
+We will add Auth0 login capability and OAuth 2 protection for the API.
+This will allow API calls to be connected to the same user that created the WordPress account.

+The other application will request an access token during login that will allow it to call the WordPress API on behalf of the user logging in.
+We will map our permissions to core WordPress capabilities to match, generally, the existing authorization scheme.

 ![](/_images/2020/12/WP-REST-API-diagram.png)

 ## What is the WP REST API?

-The WP REST API is a collection of endpoints built into WordPress that can be used to do just about everything you can do with WordPress in a browser: read posts, manage posts, manage users, etc. If you go to the `/wp-json/` route on any standard WordPress site, you should get a big block of JSON back with meta information and and a list of all the endpoints available.
+The [WP REST API](https://developer.wordpress.org/rest-api/) is a collection of endpoints built into WordPress core that can be used to do just about everything you can do with WordPress in a browser: read posts, manage posts, manage users, etc. If you go to the `/wp-json/` route on any self-hosted WordPress site, you will get a big block of JSON back with meta information and and a list of all the endpoints available.

 One of those endpoints, `/wp-json/wp/v2/posts`, will show the latest published posts on the blog as JSON ([ref](https://developer.wordpress.org/rest-api/reference/posts/)).